euler-xyz/euler-vault-kit/docs/whitepaper.md

 These perspectives are intended to be operated by trusted parties that have been given a responsibility to curate vaults, such as UIs that must show a default list of vaults.

-### Escrow Perspective
+### Escrowed Collateral Perspective

-Another simple perspective is called "escrow".
+Another simple perspective is called "escrowed collateral".
 These verify that vaults are configured to not allow borrowing, and are immutable and finalised.
 Since such vaults do not earn yield, they are only useful to store tokens for use as collateral in other vaults.

-Escrow vaults cannot have any collaterals configured, so an escrow perspective never needs to recurse into other vaults.
+Escrow vaults cannot have any collaterals configured, so an escrowed collateral perspective never needs to recurse into other vaults.

 ### Ungoverned Perspective